"The state always has the sole purpose to limit, tame, subordinate, the individual - to make him subject to to some generality or other;

 Each releases began by receiving some demo’s from bands or contacting them.
 Some of the demo’s were collected to a master tape.
 The lyrics of the bands didn’t concern me, but I printed the lyrics on the cover of the release, to make the bands responsible for what they wrote.
 Each cassette releases were made in 100-200 copies, and the vinyl and CD releases were made in 500- 1000 copies.
 The prices have been low to make sure that people can get our releases at reasonable costs.
 This to avoid the profitmaking or the commerce business that runs the society else where.

-The name of each releases reflects our message to the society in an anarchistic manner, and are surely political.
+The name of each releases reflects my message to the society in an anarchistic manner, and are surely political.
 Everything from attacking the nasionalism, patrotism, militarism, and of course attacking our goverments and the beloved state and it’s protective hand.
-In many matter have our releases been influenced by great authors as Orwell, Kafka, Stirner and the Norwegian author; Bjørneboe.
+In many matter have my releases been influenced by great authors as Orwell, Kafka, Stirner and the Norwegian author; Bjørneboe.

 that we did in Bergen in early 1984.
 We told the band that we wanted to include Wannskrækk on the forthcoming tapes, but the singer wanted to hear the recording first.
 But we never sent it.
 We was so lazy.
 And a band played live with Wannskrækk called; De Håpløze was to be included on our first release, but was forgotten and never included.
 So embarressing.
 Really.